Daudi-Lazarre/PythonProjects/python-CaesarHacker/README.md

 ## How to run the program
 To run a program, do the following:
++ Get an encrypted message from "CaesarCipher" or online
 + Download the repository
 + Open terminal
 + Navigate to the "python-CaesarHacker" folder